AlaskaAirlines/WebCoreStyleSheets/IDIOMATICCSS.md

 <a name="additional"></a>
 ## 5. Additional Information

-Further reading about idiomatic CSS can be found at [https://github.com/rwldrn/idiomatic.js](https://github.com/rwldrn/idiomatic.js).
+Further reading about idiomatic JavaScript can be found at [https://github.com/rwldrn/idiomatic.js](https://github.com/rwldrn/idiomatic.js).

 [Principles of writing consistent, idiomatic CSS](https://github.com/necolas/idiomatic-css) by Nicolas Gallagher was used as a reference for this document.

+<auro-back-to-top focus-id="top" offset="0"></auro-back-to-top>